egil/TimeProviderExtensions/README.md

-# Time Scheduler - a TimeProvider shim
+# TimeProvider Extensions

-This is a shim for the upcoming `System.TimeProvider` API coming in .NET 8.
+Extensions for `System.TimeProvider` API.
 It includes a test version of the `TimeProvider` type, named `ManualTimeProvider`, that allows you to control the progress of time during testing deterministically.

-*NOTE: Originally, this library provided its own abstraction, `ITimeScheduler` and related types, `DefaultScheduler` and `TestScheduler`.
-These are now considered obsolete.*

 Currently, the following .NET time-based APIs are supported: